BoostTree and BoostForest for Ensemble Learning: BoostTree and BoostForest

 where

-is the ensemble of the models along the path from the root node to node $m$, and $\lambda_L$ ($\lambda_R$) represents the regularization coefficient of $f_L$ ($f_R$) trained in the left (right) child node.
+Note that $\mathcal{C}$ is a constant, $F_{m}$ is the ensemble of the models along the path from the root to Node $m$, and $\mathcal{L}(f_L)$ and $\mathcal{L}(f_R)$ are the loss functions for the left and right child nodes, respectively.

+(\ref{eq:GainSplit}) can be optimized by minimizing $\mathcal{L}(f_L)$ and $\mathcal{L}(f_R)$ separately.
+More specifically, BoostTree uses two steps to optimize (\ref{eq:GainSplit}): \begin{enumerate} \item Split the node: BoostTree implements four criteria to select the cut-point: \begin{enumerate} \item XGBoost Splitting Criterion (XGB-SC), which uses gradient decent to reduce the loss. \item Gini Splitting Criterion (Gini-SC), which tries to improve the purity of each leaf. \item Mean Squared Error (MSE), which tries to reduce the MSE of each leaf. \item C4.5 Splitting Criterion (C4.5-SC) \cite{c45}, which selects the cut-point with the largest ratio of information gain. \end{enumerate} Though all criteria are effective, XGB-SC achieved the best performance in our experiments, as will be demonstrated in Section~\ref{Sec:Ex_criterion}; hence, we make it the default option in BoostTree.

-Considering using RR as the node function,which uses the Euclidean norm of coefficients to constrain the model complexity, and using Taylor's theorem.
-Referring to equation (7) in XGBoost\cite{chen2016xgboost}, (\ref{eq:GainSplit}) can be approximated as follows:
+XGB-SC uses the Euclidean norm of the leaf score to constrain the tree complexity.
+Ignoring the parent node loss and inspired by Equation~(7) in XGBoost \cite{chen2016xgboost}, we can calculate the splitting gain as:

 where